 Shantinatha Basadi

-To the west of the Kuge-Brahmadeva pillar is a small temple dedicated to Shantinatha, the sixteenth of the twenty four tirthankaras.
+To the west of the Kuge-Brahmadeva pillar is a small temple dedicated to Shantinatha, the sixteenth of the twenty-four tirthankaras.
 The basadi consists of a Sanctum sanctorum, anatarala / Sukhanasi and Mukha mandapa.
 The pillars in the mukha mandapa probably belong to the late Ganga period.
-Shantinatha is about 12' 10" tall, standing in kayotsarga posture and is made of black soapstone.
+Shantinatha is about 12' 10" tall, standing in kayotsarga posture, and is made of black soapstone.
 This is the second tallest of all the Jain idols installed on Chandragiri.
 Probably it is an image belonging to the Hoysala or even of an earlier period.
 The walls and ceilings of this temple were once adorned with paintings of which only a few traces are now left, e.g., the figures of dancers and standing Tirthankaras.

-To the west of the Kuge-Brahmadeva pillar is a small temple dedicated to Shantinatha, the sixteenth of the twenty four tirthankaras.
+To the west of the Kuge-Brahmadeva pillar is a small temple dedicated to Shantinatha, the sixteenth of the twenty-four tirthankaras.
 The basadi consists of a Sanctum sanctorum, anatarala / Sukhanasi and Mukha mandapa.
 The pillars in the mukha mandapa probably belong to the late Ganga period.
-Shantinatha is about 12' 10" tall, standing in kayotsarga posture and is made of black soapstone.
+Shantinatha is about 12' 10" tall, standing in kayotsarga posture, and is made of black soapstone.
 This is the second tallest of all the Jain idols installed on Chandragiri.
 Probably it is an image belonging to the Hoysala or even of an earlier period.
 The walls and ceilings of this temple were once adorned with paintings of which only a few traces are now left, e.g., the figures of dancers and standing Tirthankaras.

 Bharateshwara

 This image of Bharateshwara is on the north of Shantinatha Basadi, the brother of Bahubali.
-It is 7 feet tall and carved out of a soft soap-stone.
+It is 7 feet tall and carved out of a soft soapstone.
 It is left in an unfinished condition being complete only to the knees / or damaged below the knees is not known.
-As per the display board, the idol is assigned to 10th century CE, Ganga period.
-Some of the parts of the image was damaged by the miscreants.
+As per the display board, the idol is assigned to the 10th century CE, Ganga period.
+Some of the parts of the image were damaged by the miscreants.
 The sculptor of the image was Aristanemi.

 This image of Bharateshwara is on the north of Shantinatha Basadi, the brother of Bahubali.
-It is 7 feet tall and carved out of a soft soap-stone.
+It is 7 feet tall and carved out of a soft soapstone.
 It is left in an unfinished condition being complete only to the knees / or damaged below the knees is not known.
-As per the display board, the idol is assigned to 10th century CE, Ganga period.
-Some of the parts of the image was damaged by the miscreants.
+As per the display board, the idol is assigned to the 10th century CE, Ganga period.
+Some of the parts of the image were damaged by the miscreants.
 The sculptor of the image was Aristanemi.

 Chandraprabha Basadi